demirantay/notebook/syllabus-compsci.md

  - [ ] Course : [Natural Language Processing](https://www.coursera.org/learn/natural-language-processing)

  There are a lot more online free courses check OSS University or Other starred guide repos ...

  ---
  ---
----
----
----
----
----
----
----

-  - [ ] Make a game like The Journey/Inside (sizofreni)
-  - [ ] New Yorker Magazine -- turkce

- ---
- ---
- ---
- ---

- ## Section 2

- Low level programming projects

- ### My own to-do list of projects

-First:
- - [ ] Build a Server
- - [ ] Backup a server
- - [ ] Deploy a server
- - [ ] Internet browser
- - [ ] Deploy browser
- - [ ] Mini Internet with your servers
- - [ ] Deploy your browser on your internet

-FINAL:
- - [ ] Finish section 3 below
- - [ ] After finishing above start building your commercial idea (human universals)
- - [ ] Learn Finance for your  commercial idea
- - [ ] Everything below is optional hobby

-Hobby:
- - [ ] Mini Computer (your architecture 16bit)
- - [ ] Mini Operating System

-Hobby:
- - [ ] Language -- interpreted
- - [ ] Interpreter
- - [ ] Language -- compiled
- - [ ] Compiler
- - [ ] Virtual Machine Language / Translator

-Hobby:
- - [ ] Markup languages like HTML n CSS for your browser
- - [ ] JS like browser language for your browser
- - [ ] Framework for your markup languages
- - [ ] Framework for your browser lang
- - [ ] Build Database
- - [ ] Build a CRUD app
- - [ ] Build a backend framwork
- - [ ] Redo a advanced CRUD app with frameworks
- - [ ] Redo the sectin 3 backend with your framework

- ---
- ---